 Just like the skinny jean trend, the primary pants trend the past decade+ has been a slim to skinny fit ankle pant.
 Often compared to pants worn by Audrey Hepburn (and often named after her), these pants have been seen as classic, working equally well with the on-trend shoe styles of low-profile sneakers like Chucks, ballet flats, almond-toe pumps, and sleek loafers.
 Such pants work with volume on top: denim jackets, cardigans, untucked tunics and hip-length knits, untucked and half-tucked button-front shirts.

 Some styles of this pant that have had enduring popularity in the past decade are the Old Navy Pixie Ankle Pant, the ELOQUII Kady Pant, the Talbots Chatham Ankle Pant, and the Chico's Brigitte Pant.
-And these pants are still stylish, but the pants trends for 2023 have become more expansive… literally.
+And these pants are still stylish, but the pants trends has become more expansive… literally.

-Go ahead and keep wearing your skinny ankle pants this spring.
+Go ahead and keep wearing your skinny ankle pants.
 I will not condone disposing of anything in your closet that fits and functions in your life and with the rest of your wardrobe.
-But if you're looking to update your closet, these 2023 pants trends may be the perfect thing:
+But if you're looking to update your closet, these pants trends may be the perfect thing:

-How to Style Wide Leg Pants in 2023 as a Grown Woman
+How to Style Wide Leg Pant as a Grown Woman

-2023's wide-leg pants are whatever you want them to be.
+The current trend of wide-leg pants is whatever you want them to be.
 Soft silk, rayon, and crepe; sturdy yet stretchy ponte, relaxed chino and linen, professional suiting fabrics, and dressy fabrics like satin and brocade.
 Most styles have at least some elastic at the waist, whether they are a pull-on style or have a traditional fly and hidden elastic in back.
 As for rise, that too is whatever you want and you will find everything from Y2K-inspired hip huggers to ribcage-grazing high rises.
 I personally find a mid- to high-rise the easiest to wear and the most commonly found at retailers.

 Styling Wide Leg Pants with a Graphic T-Shirt